enaiho/enaiho/README.md

 # Hi there, I'm Michael Osahon 👋

-Welcome to my GitHub profile!
 I'm a Senior Software Engineer and Engineering Manager with over 9 years of professional experience building scalable and maintainable software systems.

 ## About Me